Shell Identification

 Bivalve

 Dog cockles are not related to true cockles.
 The shells are very thick and sturdy, more so than common cockles.
+And, before you ask, they are not related to dogs either.

 See this shell in Shells Live!